MohamedElAmineGherabi/Azure-VM-Web-Server-Deployment-with-Bastion-Access/README.md

 **Key Takeaways:**

-This lab provided practical experience in using OWASP ZAP for web application security testing.
+This lab provided a comprehensive walkthrough of deploying a secure, internet-accessible web application on Azure.
 Key skills developed include:

-- Performing vulnerability scans and interpreting results
+- Provisioning and managing Azure infrastructure components
-- Configuring browser proxies for passive scanning
+- Configuring virtual networks and subnets
-- Discovering hidden resources using dictionary lists
+- Implementing network security using NSGs
-- Crawling websites to map attack surfaces
+- Using Azure Bastion for secure remote access
-- Intercepting and manipulating web traffic for deeper analysis
+- Installing and configuring web applications on Linux VMs

-These skills are essential for anyone pursuing a career in cybersecurity or penetration testing.
+- Publishing services with public IPs and DNS labels

+These skills are essential for cloud engineers, DevOps professionals, IT administrators, as well as Cybersecurity professionals working with Azure environments.
 <br />

 <h2>Softwares and Utilities Used</h2>

-- <b>OWASP ZAP: Used for scanning, crawling, intercepting, and analyzing web application traffic.</b>
-- <b>FoxyProxy: Firefox extension used to route browser traffic through ZAP.</b>
-- <b>Dictionary Lists: Used for brute-force discovery of hidden files and directories.</b>
+- <b>Microsoft Azure Portal: Used for provisioning and managing all cloud resources.</b>
+- <b>Azure Bastion: Enabled secure, browser-based SSH access to the VM.</b>
+- <b>Ubuntu Server: Operating system used for hosting the Nextcloud application.</b>
+- <b>Nextcloud: Open-source web application installed on the VM for file sharing and collaboration.</b>

 <h2>Environments Used </h2>

-- <b>Linux Desktop Environment: The lab was conducted in a Linux-based environment, emphasizing the use of open-source tools and platforms for cybersecurity tasks.
+- <b>Azure Cloud Environment: All tasks were performed within the Azure ecosystem, leveraging its native tools and services for infrastructure, networking, and security.

 </b>